Jozefina Topalli: Political career

-Parliament Speaker
+Speaker of Parliament

-Jozefina Çoba Topalli is the first woman Speaker of the Albanian Parliament in all the parliamentary history of the country and the sixth Speaker of the Parliament of the Republic of Albania in the pluralistic parliamentary history since 1991.
+Topalli is the first woman Speaker of the Albanian Parliament in all the parliamentary history of the country and the sixth Speaker of the Parliament of the Republic of Albania in the pluralistic parliamentary history since 1991.
 She assumed her duties in September 2005, and was re-elected as Speaker of Parliament for a second four-year mandate in September 2009.
 In two previous consecutive legislatures (1997–2001; 2001–2005), Topalli served as Deputy Speaker of the Assembly.

-In September 2005, in her speech at the oath-taking ceremony as Speaker of the Albanian Assembly, Jozefina Çoba Topalli underlined her steady determination to be an advocate of the opposition, too.
+In September 2005, in her speech at the oath-taking ceremony as Speaker of the Albanian Assembly, Topalli underlined her steady determination to be an advocate of the opposition, too.

-In the framework of parliamentary diplomacy, a novelty the Speaker of the Albanian Parliament brought into Albanian political life, Jozefina Topalli was engaged in the acceleration of the ratification by the EU states parliaments of the Stabilisation and Association Agreement between Albania and the EU, as well as the NATO protocols for the accession of Albania into the North Atlantic alliance.
+In the framework of parliamentary diplomacy, a novelty the Speaker of the Albanian Parliament brought into Albanian political life, Topalli was engaged in the acceleration of the ratification by the EU states parliaments of the Stabilisation and Association Agreement between Albania and the EU, as well as the NATO protocols for the accession of Albania into the North Atlantic alliance.
 She continues her lobbying for the recognition of the Republic of Kosovo.

-Honours
+Awards and recognitions

-For her successful career and political and parliamentary engagements, in 2010, Jozefina Topalli was awarded the prized "Mediterranean Award" by the International Mediterranean Forum for Peace, consigned by Sergio De Gregorio, president of the Italian parliamentary delegation to the NATO Assembly.
+For her successful career and political and parliamentary engagements, in 2010, Topalli was awarded the prized "Mediterranean Award" by the International Mediterranean Forum for Peace, consigned by Sergio De Gregorio, president of the Italian parliamentary delegation to the NATO Assembly.

-Jozefina Topalli was declared the First Ambassador of UNICEF for the protection of children's rights in the country by the UNICEF office in Albania, as well as representatives of NGOs and institutions dealing with children's rights.
+Topalli was declared the First Ambassador of UNICEF for the protection of children's rights in the country by the UNICEF office in Albania, as well as representatives of NGOs and institutions dealing with children's rights.

-For her valuable contribution in politics, Topalli was awarded the "Medal of Honour" by the Chairman of the Legislative Assembly of St. Petersburg, Vadim Tulapanov.
+For her valuable contribution in politics, Topalli was awarded the "Medal of Honor" by the Chairman of the Legislative Assembly of St. Petersburg, Vadim Tulapanov.

-Also, as Speaker of Parliament, Topalli was honoured with the international title "Millennium Peace Award: Cavaliere per la Pace" by the International Peace Union, at the Catholic University of Milan.
+Also, as Speaker of Parliament, Topalli was honored with the international title "Millennium Peace Award: Cavaliere per la Pace" by the International Peace Union, at the Catholic University of Milan.

 In April 2012, the Čair Municipality in the Republic of North Macedonia accorded the title "Honorary Citizen" for Ms. Topalli.

+Personal life

+Topalli is married and has two children.